 Phrases are an important stepping stone between words and sentences.
 All you have to do is add another word before or after the initial /s/ sound word to make a short phrase.
 Nouns and adjectives work the best.
 Be sure that your child says the /s/ sound in the word correctly:

 - Yellow sun

 - Hot sidewalk

 5. Sound in Sentences

 At this level, you are going to create short, grammatically correct sentences for your child to say.
 You can use the words and phrases that you have already created.
 Make a short sentence incorporating the initial /s/ word or phrase for your child to say.
-Children often find this level challenging so patience is a key:
+As children often find this level challenging, patience is a key:

 - I can see the yellow sun

 - The sad boy is over there

 For this level, you are going to have to get creative.
 Choose some conversational topics that your child finds interesting and make sure that you can incorporate some of the target words, phrases and sentences that you have already created which use the /s/ sound in the initial position.